BrooksLabUCSC/flair/docs/source/modules.rst

 post <https://lh3.github.io/2017/11/13/which-human-reference-genome-to-use>`__
 on this.

-Alternatively, the user can align the reads themselves with their aligner of choice and convert sorted ``bam`` output to ``bed12`` using ``bam2Bed12`` to supply for flair-correct.
+Alternatively, you can align the reads themselves with their aligner of choice and convert sorted ``bam`` output to ``bed12`` using ``bam2Bed12`` to supply for flair-correct.
 This step smoothes gaps in the alignment.